bradleyhrc/glucose-dashboard/README.md

 Interactivity includes picking which dates to display or measure from, as well as navigating the graphs.
 I've added a red region in my plots to indicate critical 'low' areas, where it is possible to feel the effects of low blood sugar (consequences range from shivering, fainting, etc.).
 Additionally, the green region on the plot indicates the target interval for my blood glucose.

-To serve the dashboard locally please download the main 'bradley_glucose_dashboard.ipynb' file and follow the below commands:
+To serve the dashboard locally please download the main 'bradley_glucose_dashboard.ipynb' file and follow the below commands by substituting ```path``` for the path to the glucose-dashboard folder on your local device:
 ```
-cd #path to glucose-dashboard folder
+cd path
 source bin/activate
 panel serve --show bradley_glucose_dashboard.ipynb
 ```